-Venturing across oceans, searching amongst mountains, and surveying cities around the world, you’d be hard-pressed to find homes that embrace modernism, minimalism, and functionality more than those of Scandinavian design.
+Venturing across oceans, searching amongst mountains, and surveying cities around the world, you’d be hard-pressed to find homes that embrace modernism, minimalism, and functionality more than those of Scandinavian architecture.

 These homes are breathtakingly simple, yet extremely livable.
-And it’s no secret that here at Sustainable 9, some of our homes have definitely been influenced by Scandinavian design elements.
+And it’s no secret that here at Sustainable 9, some of our homes have definitely been influenced by Scandinavian architecture & design elements.

 But to boil-down Scandinavian design to simply the ‘minimalism’ buzzword we hear so often today would be deceiving.
 These crisp, smooth homes are much more than that.
 Today, we’ll talk about the history of Scandinavian homes, their exterior design elements, and how to properly decorate the interior of one of these homes.